-The largest amount of carotenoids, equal to 22.06 mg/g dry weight, was extracted into acetone at 40 °C after 80 min of extraction, succeeding in extracting up to 76.9 % of the carotenoid content present in the initial biomass.
+The largest amount of carotenoids, equal to 22.06 mg/g dry weight, was extracted using acetone at 40 °C after 80 min of extraction, recoveringup to 76.9 % of the carotenoids in the initial biomass.
 The best recovery of astaxanthin using acetone was also demonstrated by Ruen-ngam et al. 2010 using different extraction process as Sohxlet, ultrasound and microwaves extractions.
-The largest quantity of astaxanthin and lutein was extracted already after 20 minutes of extraction, obtaining 99.0%and 96.7% of astaxanthin and lutein respectively, compared to the total obtained after 80 minutes of extraction.
+The largest quantity of astaxanthin and lutein was extracted already after 20 min of extraction, obtaining 99.0%and 96.7% of astaxanthin and lutein respectivelyExtracts obtained at 20 °C, 100 bar, after 80 min, using hexane as solvent showed the lowest carotenoid recoveryequal to 11.26 mg/g dry weight.
+Despite the lower extraction yieldin this condition, the best recovery of beta-carotene was obtained equal to 75.7%.

-The lowest carotenoid recovery was observed for the hexane extraction at 20 °C, and 100 bar.
-After 80 minutes, total carotenoid extracted was equal to 11.26 mg/g dry weight.
-The extracted astaxanthin was equal to 8.58 mg/g dry weight and lutein equal to 1.93 mg/g dry weight.
-Despite the lower extraction yield, only in this condition, beta-carotene was extracted (0.75 mg/g dry weight) with a recovery of 75.7%.

-The obtained extracts have been characterized by analyzing their composition in terms of proteins, carbohydrates, lipids and Total Dietary Fiber expressed as mg/g dry weight.
-Among these compounds, the most abundant were proteins, as can be seen in Table 7 and Figure 1.
-However, the TDFs were also very abundant but they have been obtained for difference with respect to all the other compounds.
-As can be seen in Table 7, the extract obtained after 20 minutes of extraction is the one in which the bioproducts are contained in greater quantities, as is the case for carotenoids.
+The composition of obtained extracts have been characterized by analyzing proteins, carbohydrates, lipids and TDFs expressed as mg/g dry weight as shown in Table 6 and Figure 1 Protein and TDFs are the most abundant compounds found in the extracts but in this case it is important to specify that TDFs have been obtained for difference by others compounds.

-Table 7: Extracts characterization of main cellular compounds (nd: not detectable)
+Table 6: Extracts characterization of main cellular compounds expressed as mg/g dry weight (nd: not detectable)